AgustinVM88/holbertonschool-low_level_programming/hello_world/README.md

 3-name: compiles a C file and creates an executeble named 'cisfun'.
-4-puts.c: C program that prints exactly 'Programming is like building a mltilingual puzzle', followed by a new line 5-printf.c: C program that prints exactly 'with proper grammar, but the outcome is a piece of art,', followd by a new line
+4-puts.c: C program that prints exactly 'Programming is like building a mltilingual puzzle', followed by a new line 5-printf.c: C program that prints exactly 'with proper grammar, but the outcome is a piece of art,', followd by a new line 6-sizeof.c: C program that prints the size of various types on the computer it is compiled and run on